linode/docs/docs/websites/nginx/install-nginx-and-a-startssl-certificate-on-debian-8-jessie.md

 ### Install and Compile nginx from Source

-While installing from the nginx package repository is sufficient in many cases, HTTP/2 will not be compatible with all browsers using that method.
+While installing from the nginx package repository suffices in many cases, HTTP/2 will not be compatible with all browsers using that method.
 Google Chrome now only allows HTTP/2 connections with *application-layer protocol negotiation* (ALPN), which is supported in OpenSSL version 1.0.2 or newer.
-This version is not included in the default Debian package repositories, so we will need to manually add it and compile nginx against the newer OpenSSL to enable full support for HTTP/2.
+This version is not included in the default Debian package repositories, so you will need to manually add it and compile nginx against the newer OpenSSL to enable full support for HTTP/2.

-Be aware that when using this method, you will be responsible for updating nginx to include its latest updates!
+Be aware that when using this method, you will be responsible for updating nginx to include its latest updates.

 1. Add the [Debian Backports](https://backports.debian.org/) repository to the list of files that the package manager checks for updates: